josejp2424/ROX-Filer-gtk3/README.md

 ROX-Filer was originally created by Thomas Leonard for the ROX Desktop.

 The project also includes work from the original ROX Desktop contributors.Their copyright and attribution notices remain preserved throughout the source.

-GTK3 version

-GTK3 port: josejp2424

-New GTK3 integration and features: josejp2424

-Maintainer of this version: josejp2424